spadeq/ixf2json/README.md

 * `fileout`: The relative or absolute path and FULL file name of the JSON file as output.
 * `encoding`: A string which specifies the encoding of CHAR and VARCHAR type.
 It can be omitted and the function will take `utf-8` as the default value.

+**Warning:** This utility will load all the data into memory firstly and then flush them to JSON file.
+The process may occupy huge memory depending on the size of IXF file.
+Use it carefully.

 ## Example

 ```python